-Many youngsters dream of joining the aviation industry, but most don't know the various career opportunities that exist there.
-Read on to know about the various jobs that exist in the aviation sector.
+Many youngsters dream of joining the aviation industry, but most of them don't know all the options that exist in this field.
+Read on to know about the various aviation industry jobs in India.

 By Team ParentCircle

 "To most people, the sky is the limit.
 To those who love aviation, the sky is home." — Jerry Crawford, Wings over Texas

 Jerry knew well what he was speaking about.
 For those who have taken up aviation industry jobs, be it the ground staff or the cabin crew, the sky is the limit and it is their second home.
 For, this is where they spend most of their time — high above the clouds.